alterwood/dragon/docs/DRAGON-DIRECT.md

 [nvidia-uvm-440.33.01-linux-kernel-5.4.28.patch](../drivers/nvidia-uvm-440.33.01-linux-kernel-5.4.28.patch)
 has this feature implemented.

+## How to use this feature

 We add one more flag called *D_F_DIRECT*.
 Look at [read-direct.cu](../tests/sanity-basic/read-direct.cu) for example code.

+*DRAGON_DIRECT_NUM_GROUPS* environment variable has been included.
+This variable control the behavior of DRAGON-DIRECT.

+- *DRAGON_DIRECT_NUM_GROUPS=0*: Disable DRAGON-DIRECT.
+No GPUDirect-related
+  buffers will be allocated.
+However, *D_F_DIRECT* will always failed.

+- *DRAGON_DIRECT_NUM_GROUPS=1*: Enable DRAGON-DIRECT.
+GPUDirect readahead is disabled.

+- *DRAGON_DIRECT_NUM_GROUPS=<i>* (i > 1): Enable DRAGON-DIRECT and GPUDirect
+  readahead.
+More buffer on GPU memory and BAR1 will be allocated.
+The additional size is i * 2MB.
+If GPU does not have enough memory or BAR1, the entire DRAGON-DIRECT will be turn off.
+Use *dmesg* to see the status.

 ## Current limitations